When there is no trust in your marriage, you are headed for an abusive relationship or you may be in one already.

 I can sum up the essence of building trust in one idea: Create a safe emotional space for your spouse.
 If you are not actively working to build a safe emotional space, than you are probably building an unsafe one.

-If you are not actively working to build a safe emotional space, then you are probably building an unsafe one.
+If you're not working to build a safe emotional space, then you're probably building an unsafe one.

 A colleague of mine who is known for his wisdom as an educator in Los Angeles defines an abusive relationship in the following way.
 He suggests that an abusive relationship is one in which one person is afraid to express his or her feelings and opinions.